datastax/starlight-for-rabbitmq/README.md

-# Pulsar RabbitMQ gateway
+# Starlight for RabbitMQ

-The Pulsar RabbitMQ gateway acts as a bridge between your RabbitMQ application and Apache Pulsar.
+Starlight for RabbitMQ acts as a proxy between your RabbitMQ application and Apache Pulsar.
 It implements the AMQP 0.9.1 protocol used by RabbitMQ clients and translates AMQP frames and concepts to Pulsar ones.
-The gateway can be run as a standalone jar, a Pulsar [Pluggable Protocol Handler](https://github.com/apache/pulsar/wiki/PIP-41%3A-Pluggable-Protocol-Handler) or a Pulsar [Proxy extension](https://github.com/apache/pulsar/wiki/PIP-99%3A-Pulsar-Proxy-Extensions).
+The proxy can be run as a standalone jar, a Pulsar [Pluggable Protocol Handler](https://github.com/apache/pulsar/wiki/PIP-41%3A-Pluggable-Protocol-Handler) or a Pulsar [Proxy extension](https://github.com/apache/pulsar/wiki/PIP-99%3A-Pulsar-Proxy-Extensions).